Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on April 19, 2017.

 A study evaluating both male and female endurance and short-distance runners took an overall look at the effect of a continuous endurance running program and a separate high intensity running program over the period of 12 weeks.
 Both groups had to participate in a half-marathon at the completion of the trial.

 There was no significant difference in performance between the two groups during the half-marathon, and both groups saw a decrease in visceral fat content at the end of the 12 weeks.
-This study shows that in recreational running, both high-intensity and endurance training have positive effects on body composition in regards to fat loss.
+This study shows that in recreational running, both high-intensity and endurance training have positive changes on body composition in regards to fat loss.

 So, if you’re trying to decide between long-distance or short-distance, both will help create positive change in your body composition and overall health.
 Choose the method that appeals to you the most and watch the positive changes come.